t-silvers/pyrty/README.rst

 Wrap a simple R snippet in a python function:
 ================================================

-Porting the `“Sum of Single Effects” (SuSiE) model`_ to python using :code:`mamba` to manage R dependencies.
-Here we assume that the user has a valid environment file, :code:`/path/to/susie-env.yaml` (for more info on environment files, see `conda's docs`_)
+Here we port the `“Sum of Single Effects” (SuSiE) model`_ to python and use :code:`mamba` to manage R dependencies.
+We assume that the user has a valid environment file, :code:`/path/to/susie-env.yaml` (for more info on environment files, see `conda's docs`_).

 .. code-block:: python